Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Mini being a micro car and the Suzuki representing city car vehicle class.
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 16-valves 184hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 136hp engine designed by Suzuki.

 SafetyA starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 The second vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, the British car offers a considerable difference of 12% more metal.
+On the other hand, taking kerb weight as an important factor into account, the British car offers a considerable difference of 12% more metal.

 Performance & Fuel economyMini is undoubtly more agile, reaching 100km/h in 1.8 seconds less than its competitor.
 In addition to that it accelerates all the way to 230 kilometers per hour, 35km/h more than the other car.
 When it comes to fuel economy the winner has to be the British car, averaging around 5.8 liters of fuel per 100 kilometers (49 mpg), in combined cycle.
 We can't ignore that 10% difference compared to the Japanese car.